sd18spring/InteractiveProgramming/README.md

 To load a file, type the name ending in '.txt', and the code will parse it.
 If the file doesn't exist, it just won't load anything.
 I've included the examples 'philosophy.txt', 'metal.txt','box.txt', and 'eigen vector.txt' so you can load them and take a look.
+Note that deletion is not fully supported in files generated from saves.